breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ### We are here to tear down the 💻 3 Walls Towards Code

-During the past years we have identified specific reasons that cause students to stop trying to be a developer or fail to complete the course or get a job.
+During the past years we have identified specific reasons, that cause students to stop trying to be a developer or fail to complete the course or get a job.

 #### Wall #1: Confidence ❓ (Impostor syndrome)